HaNaK0/HaNaK0/README.md

 - 👋 Hi, I’m Hampus
-- :space_invader: I used to be a game dev but am currently sudying media engineering
+- :space_invader: I used to be a game dev but am currently studying media engineering
 - 🌱 I'm currently learnming Photgraphy, Video technology, and sensor programming
 - 💞️ I’m looking to collaborate on cool game projects
 - 📫 How to reach me hampus@hampushuledal.com